cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 This will install Cypress, add scripts for running Cypress in `run` and `open` mode, scaffold base Cypress files and directories, and (optional) prompt you to remove Protractor and reconfigure the default `ng e2e` command to use Cypress.

-With our schematic installed, you can run Cypress with the following command:
+With our schematic installed and Protractor removed, you can run Cypress in `open` mode with the following command:

 ```shell
 ng e2e
 ```

-If you are still using Protractor, your `ng e2e` command might already be running your Protractor tests.
-You can also use the following command to start Cypress:
+You can also use the following command to start Cypress in `open` mode:

 ```shell
 ng run {your-project-name}:cypress-open